jmulet/moodle-tiny_codepro/README.md

 The code editor can be displayed in two different modes:

 1. **Dialog Mode**: A single editor instance is displayed in a modal.
 Changes must be explicitly confirmed or rejected.
 2. **Panel Mode**: Multiple editor instances can be used simultaneously, with changes applied automatically.
+(Available from Moodle 4.3)

 An administrator setting allows choosing the default mode or enabling users to switch between both modes.